-E-invoicing (or electronic invoicing) is simply the receipt, validation, and archival of an invoice transmitted from a supplier to a purchaser in electronic format such as a managed file transfer, electronic data interchange, XML format, or email.
+Electronic AP invoice automation is simply the receipt, validation, and archival of an invoice transmitted from a supplier to a purchaser in electronic format.

 - Line-item pricing discrepancies

 - Quantity mismatch with the original PO

 - Assemblies made of subparts or vice versa

 - PO number missing

 - Multiple POs combined

 It’s obvious that an intelligent solution is required - or even better that a universal invoice format like I mentioned earlier.
 Eventually government regulation will drive the adoption of standardized invoicing, but we’re a long way off from that.
 Research firm Gartner, Inc. reported in 2019 that globally only about 10% of invoices were submitted electronically.

 However, with the right business outcomes in mind - and the right choice of technology - intelligent AP invoice automation is achievable.